bhuvanesh2235/PowerBI/README.md

 Feel free to explore each Power BI file and dataset to see how I've utilized this data to create insightful and visually appealing dashboards.

-OR

-Refer [README.pdf](README.pdf) file that has been uploaded in this Power_BI repository.